Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Performance Results

 \section{Performance Results}

 As we illustrated in Table~\ref{tab:max-cliques-sin} and Figure~\ref{fig:scaling}, the runtime of our clique finder on social and information networks is fast, and it exhibits roughly linear scaling as we increase the problem size.
 We used a two processor, Intel E5-2760 system with 16 cores and 256 GB of memory for those tests and the remaining tests.
 None of the experiments came close to using all the memory.

-In this section, we will be concerned with three questions.
-Does our parallelization scheme work?
-How does our method compare to other clique finders on social and information networks?
-And finally, is the tighter upper bound that results from using neighborhood cores worth the additional expense?
-In the following, we call our own algorithm from Figures~\ref{fig:heuristic}~and~\ref{fig:clique-alg} ``pmc.''
-The version without neighborhood cores uses the same strategy, but eliminates lines 3--6 of the \texttt{InitialBranch} function.
-Instead of using the degeneracy ordering to compute the \texttt{GreedyColoring}, we use a largest degree-first ordering.
+In this section we will be concerned with three questions: \begin{compactenum}[a)] \item How scalable is our parallel algorithm? \item How does our method compare to other clique finders on social and information networks? \item Is the tighter upper bound that results from using neighborhood cores worth the additional expense? \end{compactenum} In what follows, we will refer to our own algorithm outlined in Algorithm~\ref{fig:heuristic}~and~\ref{fig:clique-alg} as ``pmc'' (for parallel maximum clique).
+For performance analysis purposes we will consider several versions of pmc.

-For these results, we will use problems from the 20 year old DIMACS clique challenge~\cite{Trick-1996-dimacs} to study the performance of our clique finder on an established benchmark of difficult problems.
+For the results reported in this section, we will use problems from the 20 year old DIMACS clique challenge~\cite{Trick-1996-dimacs} to study the performance of our clique finder on an established benchmark of difficult problems.
+Even the best state of the art algorithms cannot solve all of these problems.
 In the interest of space, we do not present individual data on them.
 These graphs are all small: 45---1500 vertices.
 However, they contain an enormous number of edges and triangles compared with social networks.
 The number of triangles ranges between 34,000 and 520 million.
 Of the 57 graphs our method was able to solve, we divide them into an easy set of 26 graphs, where our algorithm terminates in less than a second and a hard set of 32 graphs which take between one second and an hour.